VirgilSecurity/virgil-sdk-x/README.md

 ## Description

-VirgilKeysiOS framework is a wrapper over the Virgil Keys service for iOS applications.
+VirgilKeys framework is a wrapper over the Virgil Keys service for Apple-based platforms.
 It allows user to interact with Virgil Keys service much easier.
 This framework takes care about composing correct requests and parsing the service's responds into usable model classes.

 ## Getting started

-VirgilKeysiOS framework is supposed to be installed via CocoaPods.
+VirgilKeys framework is supposed to be installed via CocoaPods.
 So, if you are not familiar with it it is time to install CocoaPods.
 Open your terminal window and execute the following line:
 ```
 $ sudo gem install cocoapods
 ```